Helicopter Eela: Marketing and promotion

 The first trailer of the movie was released on 5 August 2018 having an initial release date as 7 September 2018.
 But later, the movie release date was postponed to 12 October 2018.

 Soundtrack

-The background score and two originals of the film is composed by Daniel B.George and other songs are composed by Amit Trivedi and Raghav Sachar.
+The background score and two originals of the film is composed by Daniel B. George and other songs are composed by Amit Trivedi and Raghav Sachar.
 The lyrics are written by Swanand Kirkire, Asma Nabeel and Shyam Anuragi (noted).
 The first song "Mumma Ki Parchai" was released on 13 August 2018.
 The second song "Yaadon Ki Almari" was released on 20 August 2018.
 The song of the film, "Ruk Ruk Ruk Arre Baba Ruk" from the 1994 film Vijaypath originally sung by Alisha Chinai and composed by Anu Malik has been recreated for this film by Raghav Sachar in the voice of Palomi Ghosh.

-Reception

-Helicopter Eela received mixed reviews from the audience and critics.
-Kajol and Riddhi Sen received praises for their performances.